 - Grade Point Average: Undergraduate GPA of 3.0 or higher on a 4.0 scale.

-- GRE: Verbal and Quantitative scores 50th percentile or higher; Writing Score of 4.0 or higher.
+- GRE (MS Only): Verbal and Quantitative scores 50th percentile or higher; Writing Score of 4.0 or higher.
 Your scores must be from the last 5 years.

-- MCAT and GMAT scores can potentially be used.
+- MCAT and GMAT scores can potentially be used as a substitute for the GRE requirement in the MS application.
 Please contact us if you plan to use these tests in place of the GRE.

 - For International Students: At least 550 on the TOEFL-PBT; or 79 on the TOEFL-IBT; or 82 on the MELAB; or 7 on the IELTS.
 Your scores must be from the last 2 years